How to Run on the Beach, According to Running Coaches

 Is Running on the Beach Good for You?

 Just being outdoors and near water can feel like a motivation booster, but that's not the only major perk.
 Running on sand has a number of benefits, not the least of which is it makes for an intense workout.

 Here we share insights from running coaches on top benefits of running on sand, along with some advice on how to reduce your injury risk if you're just getting started.

 Be sure to also check out What Are the Benefits of Forefoot Running?

 1.Running on the Sand Can Be a Tougher Workout

-"The sand itself makes your hip- and knee-stabilising muscles work twice as hard as they would during a run on the road or track", she says.
+"The sand itself makes your hip- and knee-stabilizing muscles work twice as hard as they would during a run on the road or track," she says.
 "That means it's a great way to build leg strength.
-It's like resistance training with a beautiful view instead of the gym".
+It's like resistance training with a beautiful view instead of the gym."